Travel on a Budget: Inexpensive Destinations that Withstand Inexpensive

 1. Visa & Entry Requirements

-Before visiting Colombo, check the visa requirements based on your nationality.
-Sri Lanka offers an Electronic Travel Authorization (ETA) for most travelers, which can be easily obtained online.
-Make sure you passport is valid for at least six months from your arrival date.
+Check the visa requirements before traveling to Colombo, depending on your nationality.
+Most travelers to Sri Lanka can use an Electronic Travel Authorization (ETA), which can be obtained online with ease.
+Ensure that you have a valid passport for at least six months from your arrival.

 2. When is The Time To Visit